akaheric/Cybersecurity-Lab-Portafolio/azure-cloud-labs/02-IAM-lab/README.md

 ### 3. Test Access

 - Log in as the custom role user → try to view/modify the resource
-- Log in as the PIM user → elevate access → verify time-limited privileges
+- Log in as the PIM user → elevate access → verify privileges
 - Try over-assigning and review what the user can/can’t do

 ### 4. Enable Logging